Dog Potty Training Tips – Best Practices for Potty Training Success!

-Crates are not devices of torture, they are tools to help you with potty training and other things (like keeping your puppy from eating things he shouldn’t).
+Crates are not devices of torture, they are tools to help you with the potty training process and other things (like keeping your puppy from eating things he shouldn’t).

 Pick a Specific Spot Outside

 Supervise your puppy at all times.
-Supervision means he can’t sneak away and go potty in another room or behind furniture.
+Supervision means he can’t sneak away and go potty in another room or behind furniture – or anywhere besides his potty spot.
 It also means that he won’t be chewing on items he shouldn’t or getting into other trouble.